Joyce-Priscilla/VPC/ReadMe.md

-# Lab 3 – Working with Amazon Elastic Block Store (EBS)
+# Build Your VPC and Launch a Web Server (AWS)

 ## Author

 * **Name**: JOYCE PRISCILLA R
-* **Register Number**:212223060107
+* **Register Number**: 212223060107

 ---

 ## Objective

-The objective of this experiment is to understand how Amazon Elastic Block Store (EBS) provides persistent block-level storage for EC2 instances.
-This lab focuses on creating and attaching an EBS volume, formatting and mounting it on an EC2 instance, storing data, and verifying data persistence after instance reboot.
+The objective of this experiment is to understand how to design and configure a basic network infrastructure in AWS using a Virtual Private Cloud (VPC).
+This lab focuses on creating a VPC with a public subnet, configuring an Internet Gateway and route table, launching an EC2 instance, and hosting a simple web server that can be accessed over the internet.

 ---